pkainulainen/introduction-to-test-doubles/README.md

-# introduction-to-test-doubles
+# Introduction to Test Doubles

-This repository contains the sample projects of my Introduction to Test Doubles tutorial
+This repository contains the following sample projects: